hibernate/hibernate-search/README.md

 Don't merge this patch, we are just testing the web hooks Don't merge this patch, we are just testing the web hooks

+Don't merge this patch, we are just testing the web hooks Don't merge this patch, we are just testing the web hooks Don't merge this patch, we are just testing the web hooks
 # Hibernate Search

 *Version: 5.6.0.Beta4 - 29-11-2016*